mhwlng/streamdeck-elite/README.md

 # streamdeck-elite
-Elgato Stream Deck toggle-button plugin for Elite Dangerous
+Elgato Stream Deck button plugin for Elite Dangerous

 ![Elgato Stream Deck and Flight Instrument Panel](https://i.imgur.com/bE2ODlF.jpg)

-This plugin connects to Elite Dangerous, to get the on/off status for 12 different toggle-buttons, 4 buttons to control the power distributor pips, 4 alarm buttons, 3 FSD related buttons and a generic limpet controller button.
+This plugin connects to Elite Dangerous, to get the on/off status for 14 different toggle-buttons, 4 buttons to control the power distributor pips, 4 alarm buttons, 3 FSD related buttons and a generic limpet controller button.

 If you press the relevant button on your keyboard or hotas, then the image on the stream deck will change correctly.